 Body contouring should always be performed by a licensed skincare professional.
 Please consult with your physician to learn more about body contouring.

 Find a skincare professional near you >

-Body Tightening Concentrate is a cooling fluid body treatment to help tighten and firm the appearance of skin.
+Body Tightening Concentrate is a cooling body treatment to help tighten and firm the appearance of skin.